 The Specializing Master grants 60 credits, equivalent to 60 ECTS.

-The contents of the fourth edition are pending approval by the academic bodies.
+The fourth edition is pending approval by the academic bodies.